marceloamancio/_oldblog.github.io/about.md

 permalink: /about/
 ---

-My research background is on Natural Language Processing with research masters on Question Generation at University of São Paulo.
+My research background is on Natural Language Processing with research masters on Question Generation at the University of São Paulo.

 Currently I am a freelancer who provide Machine Learning solutions for medium-sized companies.

-What excites me is to create new technologies specially using Machine Learning.
+What excites me is to develop new technologies specially using Machine Learning.

 I  also have a great passion for teaching and education.